GP#

 Parameters:

-• gp_mean_function (Callable, optional) – A function that evaluates the prior mean at a set of input position.
-It accepts as input an array of positions (of shape N1 x D), hyperparameters (a 1d array of length D+1 for the default kernel) and a fvgp.GP instance.
+• prior_mean_function (Callable, optional) – A function f(x, hyperparameters, [args]) that evaluates the prior mean at a set of input position.
+It accepts as input an array of positions (of shape N1 x D) and hyperparameters (a 1d array of length D+1 for the default kernel).
+Optionally, the third argument args can be defined.
 The return value is a 1d array of length N1.
-If None is provided, fvgp.GP._default_mean_function is used.
+If prior_mean_function is not provided, fvgp.GP._default_mean_function() is used, which is the average of the y_data.
+This callable receives the full hyperparameter vector but must only use the indices reserved for the mean function (disjoint from kernel and noise indices).

-• gp_noise_function (Callable optional) – The noise function is a callable f(x,hyperparameters,obj) that returns a positive symmetric definite matrix of shape(len(x),len(x)).
+• noise_function (Callable, optional) – The noise function is a callable f(x,hyperparameters, [args]) that returns a vector (1d np.ndarray) of len(x), a matrix of shape (length(x),length(x)) or a sparse matrix of the same shape.
+The third argument args is optional.
 The input x is a numpy array of shape (N x D).
 The hyperparameter array is the same that is communicated to mean and kernel functions.
-The obj is a fvgp.GP instance.
+Only provide a noise function OR a noise variance vector, not both.
+This callable receives the full hyperparameter vector but must only use the indices reserved for the noise function (disjoint from kernel and mean indices).

 • gp2Scale_batch_size (int, optional) – Matrix batch size for distributed computing in gp2Scale.
 The default is 10000.